isomerpages/mccy-iccs/_latest/Feature: Sandra Galistan on preserving the Eurasian identity.md

 **Motivated by family**

-“I started the gravestone documentation because of my late grand uncle, [Emile Galistan](https://www.ossea.org.sg/about/our-founders/).
+“I started the gravestone documentation because of my late granduncle, [Emile Galistan](https://www.ossea.org.sg/about/our-founders/).
 When he passed away, he was buried at the Bidadari Cemetery, which has been defunct since 2006 to make way for a new housing estate,” said Galistan.

-“It felt like a great loss to me—my grand uncle was one of the founders of The Orchid Society of South East Asia, and he was a master at cultivating orchids, the national flower of Singapore.
+“It felt like a great loss to me—my granduncle was one of the founders of The Orchid Society of South East Asia, and he was a master at cultivating orchids, the national flower of Singapore.
 I couldn’t let memories of him and so many other Eurasians in Singapore be lost with time.”

 <img src="/images/our-founders-img2.jpeg" style="width:50%">
 <font color="grey"><font size="-1"></font></font><center><font color="grey"><font size="-1"> Emile Galistan (Photo: OSSEA) </font></font></center>